-Just like a healthy diet and exercise, sleep is critical for children and teens to stay healthy, grow, learn, do well in school, and function at their best.
-Discover a wealth of tips and resources to help promote healthy sleep for kids from Wake Up and Learn.
+Just like a healthy diet and exercise, sleep is critical for children and teens to stay healthy.
+A full night’s sleep helps kids and teens grow, learn, do well in school, and function at their best.
+Wake Up and Learn is Geisinger’s school-based sleep education and surveillance program.

 Healthy Sleep for Kids Feels Great!